ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 Yuri Katkov from [Flashcards.js](http://flashcardsjs.com) became a co-author and the rights holder of the book.
 He will improve the questions and add some more from his collections of flashcards and will make sure to produce an unbeatable guide for frontend inteviews.

 ## Question 1.
-Difference between `undefined` and `not defined` in JavaScript
+What's the difference between `undefined` and `not defined` in JavaScript

+### Answer

-> In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop execute thereafter.
+In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop execute thereafter.
 But If you use `typeof undeclared_variable` then it will return `undefined`.

 Before starting further discussion let's understand the difference between declaration and definition.